-- (1) Where an owner, occupier, builder or other person has failed to comply with any requirement of this Local Law, an Authorised Officer may take any action considered necessary to prevent any danger to the environment or any nuisance arising, provided that: - (a) Council or an Authorised Officer considers the circumstances to be sufficiently urgent and that the time necessary, or potential difficulty in serving a Notice to Comply may place a person, animal, property or the environment at risk or in danger of substantial detrimental effect; - (b) the Chief Executive of the Council or their delegate not being the Council Officer administering this clause, approves of the proposed action; and - (c) details of the circumstances and of the remedial action taken are as soon as practicable forwarded to the owner, occupier, builder or other person. - (2) Any action taken under this clause shall not extend beyond what is necessary to cause the immediate abatement or minimisation of the risk or danger involved. - (3) Where work is undertaken in accordance with this clause, Council may recover the cost of performing the work from the owner, builder, appointed agent or responsible person.
+- (1) Where an owner, occupier, builder or other person has failed to comply with any requirement of this Local Law, including a breach of a permit issued under the Local Law, an Authorised Officer may take any action considered necessary to prevent any danger to the environment or any nuisance arising, provided that: - (a) Council or an Authorised Officer considers the circumstances to be sufficiently urgent and that the time necessary, or potential difficulty in serving a Notice to Comply may place a person, animal, property or the environment at risk or in danger of substantial detrimental effect: - (b) the Chief Executive Officer of the Council or their delegate (not being the Authorised Officer administering this clause,) approves of the proposed action; and - (c) details of the circumstances and of the remedial action taken are as soon as practicable forwarded to the owner, occupier, builder or other person. - (2) Any action taken under this clause shall not extend beyond what is necessary to cause the immediate abatement or minimisation of the risk or danger involved. - (3) Where work is undertaken in accordance with this clause, Council may recover the cost of performing the work from the owner, builder, appointed agent or responsible person.